fsw0422/dsa-handbook/posts/ch11-dynamic_programming.md

     [LeetCode 238.
 Product of Array Except Self](https://leetcode.com/problems/product-of-array-except-self)

 - Backtracking problems:
-  Backtracking problems can be solved optimally with Dynamic Programming however, if constraints get complicated, it's not easy to identify or define overlapping sub-problems.
+  Backtracking problems can be solved optimally with Dynamic Programming however, if constraints get complicated, it's not easy to identify overlapping sub-problems.
-  In most cases, Backtracking solution will be enough to pass the interview however, there are some Backtracking problems that are worth to know that it can be solved with Dynamic Programming.
+  In most cases, Backtracking solution will be enough to pass the interview however, there are some Backtracking problems where overlapping sub-problems are easier to identify, thus can be further optimized with Dynamic Programming.

     [LeetCode 55.
 Jump Game](https://leetcode.com/problems/jump-game)